 - Prisoners of war and concentration camps

 - Organized human slavery rings

-These types of traumatic event can virtually rewire a person’s brain, changing everything from their self-perception to their ability to regulate emotions.
-Treatment for Complex PTSD is similar to post-traumatic stress disorder, with an emphasis on addressing interpersonal difficulties and becoming empowered in order to once again experience feelings of safety.
+These types of traumatic events can virtually rewire a person’s brain, changing everything from their self-perception to their ability to regulate emotions.
+Treatment for it is similar, emphasizing interpersonal difficulties and becoming empowered to experience feelings of safety once again.